 Dear City Employee:

-The survey will remain open through July 31, 2017.
-Please click on the below link to access the survey electronically:
+The survey will remain open through July 31, 2023.
+Please click on the below link, or use the attached QR Code, to access the survey electronically:

-Or, a PDF of the survey is linked below if you would rather print out a paper copy to complete.
-Simply forward the completed survey back to me through inter-office mail.
-Your name is NOT required.
+A link to the PDF of the survey can be found below if you would rather print out a paper copy to complete.
+Simply forward the completed survey back to Katie Schaller-Ward through inter-office mail.
+No names are required.

 Supervisors, you are asked to forward a copy of the survey to any employees that do not regularly have access to email.
-You can direct them to the City Employee Home Page ( http://www.bgky.org/employee-only) to access the survey link or provide them with a paper copy to complete and return to my attention.
+You can direct them to the City Employee Home Page (https://www.bgky.org/employee-only) to access the survey link, use the QR Code, or provide them with a paper copy to complete and return to my attention.

-I greatly appreciate your time and consideration with completing the 7th annual Internal Services Employee Survey.
-Your feedback is very helpful in order to make any necessary improvements.
+Mr. Meisel and all of the Senior Managers greatly appreciate your time and consideration with completing this year’s Employee Satisfaction & Internal Services Survey.
+Your feedback is vital to identify and make necessary improvements for the benefit of all.

 City of Bowling Green